Anant/Cassandra.Vision/cassandra-analyzer/offline-log-ingester/README.md

 Replace the client_name and incident_id below and run it again
 ```
-sudo filebeat -e -d "*" --c cassandra.toolkit/log-analysis/automated-tarball-ingestion/logs-for-client/{client_name}/incident-{incident_id}/tmp/filebeat.yaml
+sudo filebeat -e -d "*" --c cassandra.vision/cassandra-analyzer/offline-log-ingester/logs-for-client/{client_name}/incident-{incident_id}/tmp/filebeat.yaml
 ```

-- filebeat.yaml will be at: cassandra.toolkit/log-analysis/automated-tarball-ingestion/logs-for-client/{client_name}/incident-{incident_id}/tmp/filebeat.yml
+- filebeat.yaml will be at: cassandra.vision/cassandra-analyzer/offline-log-ingester/logs-for-client/{client_name}/incident-{incident_id}/tmp/filebeat.yml
 - Alternatively, if filebeat is still running (and is using the filebeat.yaml created by this script), you can just add the separate log files and it will find and ingest them.

 ## Debugging
 ### Debugging the filebeat generator
-  - If you want to make some manual changes to the filebeat.yml that was generated and try again, you can run:
-      ```
-      sudo filebeat -e -d "*" --c $PWD/logs-for-client/my_client/incident-159687225/tmp/filebeat.yaml
-      ```
-      (substituting in the real path for the filebeat.yaml that was generated)
+  - Try editing the filebeat.yml manually and running again See [instructions here](#Want to add some logs and run script again with the same config?) for running again and for where the generated filebeat.yaml is.

 ### Debugging ES
 #### Try sudo filebeat setup